mabuyahya/system-programming/process.md

 let's say we have the following assembly instructions in the ram: first the CPU fetches the first instruction "MOV R1, 5" from the ram and puts it inside the instruction register. the control unit decodes the instruction and tells the ALU to move the value 5 into register R1. then the CPU fetches the second instruction "MOV R2, 3" and puts it inside the instruction register. the control unit decodes the instruction and tells the ALU to move the value 3 into register R2. finally, the CPU fetches the third instruction "ADD R3, R1, R2" and puts it inside the instruction register. the control unit decodes the instruction and tells the ALU to add the values in registers R1 and R2 and store the result in register R3.

+inside a CPU, there are a a place called mode bit, if this bit is set to 0 the cpu is in user mode, and if it is set to 1 the cpu is in kernel mode. and if the CPU is in kernel mode then the cpu can execute special instructions (hardware related instructions) that are not available in user mode.

 ### RAM
 In your explanation, you mentioned that instructions move from Disk → RAM → CPU.
 That is correct, but a process needs RAM for more than just holding the code. in the ram we store:Code, data.